 If your organisation already creates and produces content in Superdesk, Publisher is built to work with it natively.
-If not, but your back-end system or systems are still fit for purpose and your need is to manage a portfolio of digital assets (from multiple websites to apps to social feeds), Superdesk Publisher can be integrated with your legacy tools until their deprecation and replacement.
+If you are not using Superdesk, but your back-end system or systems are still fit for purpose and your need is to manage a portfolio of digital assets (from multiple websites to apps to social feeds), Superdesk Publisher can be integrated with your legacy tools until their deprecation and replacement.